These Avocado Chocolate Cookies are soft, fudgy flourless, gluten-free chocolate cookies made with ripe avocado.

 - Before starting measure the amount of mashed avocado and mashed banana in your measuring cup.
 This prevents adding too much avocado that would add a weird flavor to the cookies or too many bananas that make the batter too runny.

-- In a food processor, using the S blade attachment add mashed avocado, banana, maple syrup, peanut butter, vanilla extract, unsweetened cocoa powder, and sugar, if used.
+- In a food processor, using the S blade attachment add mashed avocado, banana, maple syrup, peanut butter, vanilla extract, unsweetened cocoa powder, salt, and sugar, if used.

 - Process on the high-speed setting until a sticky batter forms.
 You may have to stop the food processor a few times, scrape down the sides of the bowl with a silicone spatula and repeat until all the ingredients are blended together and no lumps of avocado or banana show.